-Fifteen years ago there were few corporate websites, now every company must not only have one, but must have a good one (else the impression created is that the company doesn't care).
-Great websites five years ago are more ordinary now.
+Back in the day, there were few corporate websites.
+Now every company must not only have one, but must have a good one (else the impression created is that the company doesn't care).
+Great websites then are more ordinary now.

-Ten years ago the printed media - and in Australia, a small number or reputable newspapers - were the major source of financial advice.
-Brokers' newsletters were distributed through the mail.
+The printed media - and in Australia, a small number or reputable newspapers - were the major source of financial advice years ago.
+Brokers' newsletters were distributed through snail mail.
 All these are now predominately online media.
 Online broker websites now carry information and recommendations, not under the company's control.

-Eight years ago there were few companies keeping in touch with investors by email.
+Back then, there were few companies keeping in touch with investors by email.
 Now it's common.

-Five years ago few investors expected information delivered on their mobile phones.
+Few investors expected information delivered on their mobile phones in the past.
 Now, any company that does not do that well is sending an undesirable emotional message.

-One year ago, in Australia, few companies used Twitter to communicate announcements to investors.
-Now Twitter usage is pervasive for US companies and rapidly increasing in Australia.
+Years ago, in Australia, few companies used Twitter to communicate announcements to investors.
+Now Twitter usage is pervasive for businesses.

-In five years' time there will be new ways to reach investors at different stages in the buying cycle.
+In times to come, there will be new ways to reach investors at different stages in the buying cycle.